openfaas/docs/docs/reference/secrets.md

   --from-file=secret-api-key.txt
 ```

+> Note: only one key or file is supported when creating a Kubernetes secret with `faas-cli`, to use multiple keys or files in a single secret, see the next section.

 You can create the secret with `faas-cli secret create`, or by using the Docker / Kubernetes CLI.

 #### Define a secret in Kubernetes (advanced)